1hiking/1hiking.github.io/content/about.md

 Some outstanding programs I use are:

 * Scoop as my Windows package manager.
-* VSCodium as my code editor.
+* VSCode as my code editor.
 * IntelliJ as my IDE for Java.
 * Firefox Nightly/Microsoft Edge as my browsers.
 * and... nothing more.